 b.
 Cloud-based software:

-• Physical data breaches due to negligent employees are less likely to happen since data is stored on the Cloud
+• Cloud security is better when compared to on-premises.
+Since, physical data breaches due to negligent employees are less likely to happen since data is stored on the Cloud

-• Cloud providers invest (on priority) in security protocol and software to prevent data breaches and cyberattacks
+• Cloud service providers invest in cloud security protocol and software to prevent data breached and cyberattacks

-• Comes with several built-in functionalities to support quick and seamless integrations - Scalability
+• Computing to the cloud comes with several built-in functionalities to support quick and seamless integrations

 a.
 Traditional on-premises software:

-• Being bound by limited physical space to accommodate hardware means there are costs associated with expanding storage after a certain span of time has elapsed
+• Being bound by limited physical space to accommodate hardware adds up the costs of maintaining an on-premises software

 • Handling of new infrastructure needs a larger workforce.
 This means hiring new employees which is an additional cost for a company